1. Home>

 How to conjugate Interesar in Spanish

-To interest Regular AR Verb
+To be interested in, to show interest Regular AR Verb

 Introduction